Explore our frequently asked questions for more information on system sizing, Under Current system operation and hydroponic nutrient considerations.

 b.
 When using a wicking media like rockwool be sure to adjust solution level to ¼” below contact with the R.W.

-Pure mineral-salt based nutrients are the most compatible with actively aerated water culture.
+Pure mineral-salt based nutrients like Current Culture’s Cultured Solutions are the most compatible with actively aerated water culture.

 a.
 Veg: 100-400 ppm / 0.2-0.8 EC